stratusadv/dandy/docs/guides/introduction.md

 from dandy.llm import LlmBot

-response = LlmBot.process('What is the capital of France?')
+response = LlmBot.process('What is the capital of Canada?')

 print(response.text)